pattusdev/Cinema-booking-system23738/README.md

 # Cinema Project

-This application is available on heroku: http://185.193.67.121:8080/
+This application is available on Local Server: http://185.193.67.121:8080/

+# Credentials
+##For Admin
+username: pattus
+password: admin123
 </br>

 ## Contents